lf-lang/playground-lingua-franca/examples/C/src/decentralized-coordination/README.md

 }
 ```

-When we execute this program, the output looks like this:
+When we execute this program, the output may look like this:

 ```
 Fed 0 (c): Starting timestamp is: 1722799292106089000.